UP ATS arrests 2 alleged members of Popular Front of India | Law-Order

 - India

 The Anti Terrorist Squad of Uttar Pradesh police on Sunday arrested two men from Varanasi over their alleged association with the banned Popular Front of India.
-According to a press statement issued by the police, the accused -- Parvez Ahmed and Raees Ahmed - had been absconding in a 2022 case under the Unlawful Activities Prevention Act (UAPA) and were carrying an award of Rs 50,000 each on themselves.
-“Both the accused were involved in spreading radical ideology of the Popular Front of India (PFI) in Varanasi.
-The two were wanted in a couple of cases lodged in Varanasi under various sections of the IPC and UAPA,” it said.
+According to a press statement issued by the police, the accused -- Parvez Ahmed and Raees Ahmed -- had been absconding in a 2022 case under the Unlawful Activities Prevention Act (UAPA) and were carrying an award of Rs 50,000 each on themselves.

+Both the accused were involved in spreading radical ideology of the Popular Front of India (PFI) in Varanasi.
+The two were wanted in a couple of cases lodged in Varanasi under various sections of the IPC and UAPA, it said.

 PFI was banned by the Union government last year for its involvement in unlawful activities.